grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 - We're not able to give an estimate at this time, though we're constantly working on improving the time it takes to review a plugin.

-### an I decide a date when my plugin will be published?
+### Can I decide a date when my plugin will be published?

 - No. We cannot guarantee specific publishing dates, as plugins are immediately published after a review based on our internal prioritization.